ShakyaJU/Banana-Game/README.md

 1. lib/: Contains the main Dart code for the application.
 2. assets/: Includes static assets like images and fonts.
 3. test/: Unit and widget tests.
-4. Game ScreenShots/ : contains the game screenshots.
+4. Banana Game Screenshots/ : contains the game screenshots.

 ##
 Justin Shakya